khuyentran1401/production-ready-data-science-code/chapter9_logging/03_file_logging/README.md

 # File Logging

-This example demonstrates logging to both terminal and file simultaneously.
+Log to both terminal and file simultaneously for persistent record keeping.

 ## Files

-- `file_logging.py`: Logs to both terminal (default) and `info.log` file
+- `file_logging.py` - Logs to terminal and `info.log` file

-## Running the Example
+## Key Points

+- Add file handler alongside default terminal output
+- Customize format and filtering for each output destination

+## How to Run

 ```bash
 uv run --group chapter9 python file_logging.py
 ```

-Check the generated `info.log` file to see the logged messages.

-## Key Features Demonstrated
-- Simultaneous logging to terminal and file
-- File handler with custom format
-- Different log levels with file filtering
+## Expected Output

+Log messages appear in terminal and are also saved to `info.log` file for later review.

+## Learn More

+← [Back to Chapter 9](../README.md) for more logging patterns and the complete guide.